tanchangsheng/covid19-search-and-qa/README.md

 ![queston-answering-filter](./qa-filter.gif)

 ## What's so good about this?
-In the current state of the new normal, official announcements and advisories provide guidelines of how we can resume our daily activities safely.
+In the current state of the new normal, [official announcements and advisories](https://www.moh.gov.sg/covid-19/phase-2-sector-related-advisories) provide guidelines for how we can resume our daily activities safely.
 However, there is simply too many documents covering various aspects of our daily lives and businesses.
 FAQ documents may help to highlight key points but it is often time consuming to create and may not have a comprehensive coverage.

 With [Haystack](https://github.com/deepset-ai/haystack), we are able to use [pretrained transformer models](https://huggingface.co/deepset/roberta-base-squad2) to read the content of the advisories and provide relevant answers to user queries, **directly retrieving relevant answers from the documents** itself instead of relying on manually curated FAQs.